sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_4.rst

 an α of 0.80 includes approximately 20\% error.

-BUT, (and that is a BIG “BUT”), Cronbach’s α is not a measure of unidimensionality (i.e. an indicator that a scale is measuring a single factor or construct rather than multiple related constructs).
+BUT, (and that is a BIG “BUT”), Cronbach’s α is not a measure of unidimensionality (i.e., an indicator that a scale is measuring a single factor or construct rather than multiple related constructs).
 Scales that are multidimensional will cause α to be under-estimated if not assessed separately for each dimension, but high values for α are not necessarily